nszheng/SWA/README.md

     python sw.py -i <input file> -s <score file> -o <open gap weight> -e <extend gap weight>

 ## Example Code
-    python sw.py -i sample-input.txt -s blosum62.txt -o -2 -e -1
+    python sw.py -i sample-input.txt -s sample-score-matrix.txt -o -2 -e -1

 ## Sample Input
-Input .txt file has sequence 1 on line 1 and sequence 2 on line 2:
+The input (sample-input.txt) should have sequence 1 on line 1 and sequence 2 on line 2:
 ```
 FDKFKHLK
 KLFPKFAGIAHGDL
 ```

 ## Sample Output
-Sample output produced using the blosum62.txt score matrix.
-It displays the input sequences, the score matrix, and the best local alignment with the alignment score.
+The output displays the input sequences, the score matrix, and the best local alignment with the alignment score.
+The following sample output (sample-output.txt) was produced using the sample score matrix (sample-score-matrix.txt).

 Additional example input and output with longer sequences are contained in the Examples folder.